 Templates for Change | Select Handouts at a Glance

-For general information on drug use and health, see our Drug Use and Overdose Response page.
+For general information on drug use and health, see our Substance Use and Harm Reduction page.

 Please note that the information in this toolkit is for general information only and should not be taken or relied upon as legal advice.
 If you have questions about a specific case, consult a lawyer.